NiGhTTraX/mugshot/README.md

 #### Ignoring elements

 You can ignore a single element on the page (for now, ignoring multiple elements is a planned feature) by passing a selector through the `ignore` option.
 The first element identified by that selector will be painted black before taking any screenshots.

+## Storage

+Mugshot offers flexibility in where and how the screenshots are stored.
+It ships with an `FsStorage` implementation which reads and saves PNGs from and to the local file system.

+If you want to store the screenshots somewhere else, for instance in the cloud, you can provide your own implementation of the [`ScreenshotStorage` interface](./packages/mugshot/src/interfaces/screenshot-storage.ts).

 ## PixelDiffer